1947 Polish presidential election

-Presidential elections were held in Poland on February 5, 1947, the last presidential elections until 1989.
+Presidential elections were held in Poland on February 5th 1947, the last presidential elections until 1989.
 The president had to be elected by the newly formed Legislative Sejm among presented candidates.
 However, the only standing figure was Bolesław Bierut.
-Opposition Polish People's Party voted against.
+Bierut received 408 votes, with the opposition Polish People's Party voting against by casting blank (24) or invalid (1) votes.